felskrone/utils/markdown_tests.md

 # python-confd - What it does<a name="whatitdoes"></a>
-A containerized python-client that acts as an entrypoint to kubernetes cluster-services and makes them accessible to clients from outside the cluster with the need for a GCE/AWS-loadbalancer.
+A containerized python-client that acts as an entrypoint to kubernetes cluster-services and makes them accessible to clients from outside the cluster without the need for a GCE/AWS-loadbalancer.

 It does so by retrieving kubernetes-endpoints from the kubernetes-API, generating a HAPRoxy config and restarting/reloading HAProxy on changes.
 New kubernetes-services and/or backend-pods are automatically added and do not require updating any config by hand.